0xanteiku/weebmyip/README.md

 <h4 align="center">
   <br>
   <a href="https://github.com/luxunator/weebmyip"><img src="https://i.ibb.co/vcSzLbq/weebmyip.png" alt="logo"></a><br>
-flask app with a rest api to get information on IP addresses, and of course an anime girl to read you it
+Flask webapp with a rest api to get information on IP addresses, and of course an anime girl to read you the IP!
   <br>
 </h4>
 <p align="center">